dbrundu/TFBoost/README.md

 <img src="logo.svg" width="500">

-TFBoost is a C++14 compliant application, highly based on [HYDRA v.3](https://github.com/MultithreadCorner/Hydra), to perform the convolution between a signal (for example a voltage or current signal from a sensor) and a transfer function of a signal analyzer system (for example a readout electronics) in massively parallel platforms on Linux systems.
+TFBoost is a C++14 compliant application, highly based on [HYDRA v.3](https://github.com/MultithreadCorner/Hydra) and mainly with a functional design, to perform the convolution between a signal (for example a voltage or current signal from a sensor) and a transfer function of a signal analyzer system (for example a readout electronics) in massively parallel platforms on Linux systems.
 The transfer function can be read from a file as a set of sampling points, or can be chosen from a set of analytical functions provided by the library and fully configurable.
 The available transfer functions are:
 - Two Transimpedance, with 1 and 2 stages,
 - CSA,